-In this preliminary phase, in order to model the potential hazard scenarios, we assumed that both areas, in the next future, will be affected by similar erupted fallout deposits that reaches a maximum distances of 136 m and 150 m for Santa Barbara and Aragona area respectively.
+In this preliminary phase, in order to model the potential hazard scenarios, we assumed that both areas, in a next future, will be affected by a similar erupted fallout deposits that reaches a maximum distances of 136 m and 150 m for Santa Barbara and Aragona area respectively.

-For these reasons, starting from our 2017 DSM, we identified the mud volcanoes and bubbling pools in both areas (Fig. 5) as the potential emission points for generating a future paroxysmal event.
-By using the kernel density tool in ArcGIS 10.5, we defined different clusters maps (Fig. 4), with two main directions, appeared mostly highlighting NW-SE and NE-SW directions at Aragona (Fig. 5b) while, at Santa Barbara, the distribution at the surface seems to be inhomogeneous (Fig. 5a).
+For these reasons, at first, from our 2017 DSM, we identified the mud volcanoes and bubbling pools in both areas (Fig.5) as the potential emission points for generating a future paroxysmal event.
+With the aim of the kernel density tool in ArcGIS 10.5, we defined different clusters maps (Fig.4), with two main directions, appeared mostly highlighting a NW-SE and NE-SW directions at Aragona while, at Santa Barbara, the distribution at the surface seems to be inhomogeneous.

-Fig. 5.
+s.5.
 Density maps of the potential emission points investigated.
-Red: high_density values; Yellow: low_density values.
-A) Santa Barbara MV area and at B) Maccalube of Aragona.
+Red: high density values; Yellow: low density values.
+At left the Santa Barbara area and at right the Maccalube of Aragona.
 (Source: 2017 DSM's in ArcGIS 10.5)